Efficient Parallel Split Learning over Resource-constrained Wireless Edge Networks: Introduction

 \section{Introduction}

 With the proliferation of Internet of Things (IoT) devices and advancement of information and communications technology (ICT), networked IoT devices are capable of collecting massive data in a timely fashion.
 It is predicted in~\cite{report} that the worldwide number of IoT devices is expected to reach 29 billion by 2030, nearly tripling from 2020.
-The unprecedented amount of data generated from countless devices serves as the fuel to power artificial intelligence (AI), which has gained tremendous success in major sectors, including smart healthcare, natural language processing, and intelligent transportation~\cite{2022Letaief,zhu2020toward,wu2020fedhome,lin2022channel}.
+The unprecedented amount of data generated from countless devices serves as the fuel to power artificial intelligence (AI), which has gained tremendous success in major sectors, including smart healthcare, natural language processing, and intelligent transportation~\cite{2022Letaief,zhu2020toward,hu2023adaptive,wu2020fedhome,hu2024collaborative,lin2022channel,wei2023differential}.

 The conventional machine learning (ML) framework, known as centralized learning (CL), entails gathering and processing the raw data in a central server.
-Each client device shares local raw data with a central server for model training.
-However, the lack of trust and privacy regulations deter client devices from sharing their private data, hindering scalable AI deployment.
-Moreover, it is unrealistic for all client devices to transfer local raw data to a central server due to the large bandwidth consumption.
+Each edge device shares local raw data with a central server for model training.
+However, the lack of trust and privacy regulations deter edge devices from sharing their private data, hindering scalable AI deployment.
+Moreover, it is often unrealistic for massive edge devices to transfer local raw data to the remote cloud due to the large bandwidth consumption.
 Motivated by this, federated learning (FL)~\cite{konevcny2016federated} is proposed to enable collaborative model training without sharing raw data.
-Nevertheless, FL exclusively employs on-device training, which places heavy computation burden on client devices.
+Nevertheless, FL exclusively employs on-device training, which places heavy computation burden on edge devices.
 For instance, the popular image recognition model VGG16~\cite{VGG} comprises 138 million parameters (528MB in 32bit float) and requires 15.5G MACs (multiply-add computation) for forward propagation (FP) process, essentially making exclusive on-device training impractical for resource-constrained mobile or IoT devices.
 One promising solution is to compress the ML model to lower both communication and computing workload~\cite{shi2022toward,chen2022energy,xu2022adaptive}.
-However, model compression/quantization inevitably induces more inference/learning errors due to the low-precision calculations.
+However, model compression/quantization requires specialized hardware to take full advantage of low-bit computation and induces learning errors due to the low precisions.